What does the Blue cave visit look like during a tour?

 In any case..

-You arrive to a small bay on the island where the official company managing the Blue cave has their operation set up.
+You arrive to a small bay on the island where the official company managing the Blue cave has its operation set up.

 The Blue cave managing company’s staff bring the visitors into the cave in the following way:

-They have several smaller boats (12 passengers each) which they use to bring people into the Blue cave itself – since the cave is located just around the corner of the bay (3 minutes boat ride, approx), and no other boats are allowed nor suitable for entering the cave.
+They have several smaller boats (12 passengers each) which they use to bring people into the Blue cave itself – since the cave is located just around the corner of the bay (3-minute boat ride, approx), and no other boats are allowed nor suitable for entering the cave.

-Not even they control how many ppl get there and how long is the cue.
+Not even control how many people get there and how long is the cue.

 Nor the weather, of course..